BilboTheGreedy/esxi_ks_iso/README.md

 No need for mkisofs here :)
-No need for openssl passwd here :) try the example, make sure to have the -ISOPath on row 25 set your actual path to esxi install media.
+No need for openssl passwd here :) try the example, make sure to have the -ISOPath set your actual path to esxi install media.

 If you want to make changes and include more options in the kickstart script, look at the New-KsScript function in ks_functions.ps1